 Although the month of May highlights the Speedway’s activation, visitors can experience the magnitude and excitement of the track year-round.
 Visit the IMS Museum for rare historic cars and a grounds tour that includes standing on Victory Podium and kissing the Yard of Bricks like past champions.
 Take a track lap in a real IndyCar with the Indy Racing Experience at speeds from 60 to more than 180 mph.
 Test your racing skills at Speedway Indoor Karting owned by a former Indy 500 driver and team owner.
 Visit Dallara IndyCar Factory where the IndyCar chassis are designed, tested and manufactured.

 Sample local spirits at Big Woods and Daredevil breweries and sip wine at A.J.
 Foyt’s Wine Vault.
 From breakfast through dinner, local eateries line Main Street.
-Dawson’s pork tenderloin, Rolling in the Dough’s French toast, and Long’s donuts are fan favorites, while Barbecue and Bourbon, The Tamale Place and Charlie Brown’s have loyal followings.
+Dawson’s pork tenderloin, Mug n Bun's secret coney sauce, and Long’s donuts are fan favorites, while Barbecue and Bourbon, The Tamale Place and Charlie Brown’s have loyal followings.